 The renovation of the Prairie Union School was completed in 2005 thanks to the generous support of the Biehl family.
 A local company called Yellowstone Traditions offered its restoration expertise, and former students and members of the community donated original school materials.

-APR is pleased to showcase the Prairie Union School as a resource for future generations to better understand the courage and resilience of their pioneering ancestors.
+American Prairie is pleased to showcase the Prairie Union School as a resource for future generations to better understand the courage and resilience of their pioneering ancestors.
 We are very grateful to the many donors and volunteers who made this restoration possible.
 The preservation of this one-room schoolhouse is dedicated to those who obtained their education at this and other similar schools across the regional grasslands.